Computational Neuroscience: Vision and Memory

 • Hopfield Network

-Condition for granting the credit points (Voraussetzungen für die Vergabe von Kreditpunkten): Passed written exam.
+Condition for granting the credit points (Voraussetzungen für die Vergabe von Kreditpunkten): Passed the exam.

 Universitätsstr.
 150, Building NB, Room 3/32